heloandrade/HLA_genotyping/version_2/README.md

 MUC22, HLA-A, and HLA-DOB variants and COVID-19 in resilient super-agers from Brazil.
 Front.
 Immunol., 25 October 2022, https://doi.org/10.3389/fimmu.2022.975918

 ## STEP 0: Downloading/Extracting sequencing MHC data
-When working with whole-genome sequencing data that has already been aligned to a reference genome, reads originating from highly polymorphic regions such as the MHC might be incorrectly mapped to other genomic locations.
-As a result, restricting the extraction only to reads mapped within MHC coordinates may lead to loss of information.
+When working with whole-genome sequencing data that has already been aligned to a reference genome, reads from highly polymorphic regions such as the MHC may be misaligned to other genomic locations.
+In paired-end data, this can result in discordant pairs, where one read maps to the MHC region while its mate maps elsewhere.

-To mitigate this, the following approach extracts:
-- reads mapped to the MHC region (defined by a BED file), and
-- all unmapped reads, which may include sequences that failed to align due to high variability.
+The following steps are recommended to ensure that all read pairs associated with the MHC region are fully recovered.

+To achieve this, a BED file defining MHC coordinates is used to extract the names of reads mapped to this region.
+These read identifiers are then used to retrieve all corresponding reads from the original CRAM/BAM file, ensuring that both mates are included, even if one of them is mapped to a different chromosome or remains unmapped.

 These reads are then combined and used to generate a reduced BAM file for downstream analyses.
 1. Extract read names mapped to the MHC region